Why handwriting is important

 - writes slowly or has difficulty drawing letters correctly.
 Your child might need some help developing motor skills to make smooth, careful movements

 - grips a pencil differently from the way they were taught or they don’t have a strong pencil grip.
 Poor pencil grip can slow down your child’s handwriting progress and make it hard for them to complete work in a reasonable time

 - lacks interest in or avoids drawing and handwriting.
 Your child might lose interest in writing if they aren’t confident about drawing or their writing isn’t as advanced as their classmates’ writing

 - has untidy handwriting.
 This might look like reversed letters, letters not correctly closed, inconsistent letter size, letters that don’t sit on the line and inconsistent spacing between letters and words

 - doesn’t seem to follow the teacher’s instructions while learning to write.
 Your child might have trouble concentrating, paying attention or understanding the teacher’s instructions.

-If you notice these signs, it’s possible that your child can’t clearly see the board, his own writing or print in books.
-Or he might have additional learning needs that affect his handwriting development.
+If you notice these signs, it’s possible that your child can’t clearly see the board, their own writing or the print in books.
+Or your child might have additional learning needs that affect handwriting development.